-, This study provided follow up and extension to previous studies using the AAP to measure attachment state of mind in PWID.
-We replicated Gallichan and George’s (2014, 2018) findings that the AAP transcripts of PWID could be coded and classified according the standard AAP manual, and with 80% inter-rater reliability.
-This offers further evidence that the AAP is a reliable measure of attachment state of mind in this population.
+Our study aimed to further our understanding of internal working models of attachment in adults with ID using the AAP, with reference to differences between clinical and non-clinical groups, and links with psychological health and interpersonal functioning.
+We found that AAP transcripts of PWID could be coded and classified according the standard AAP manual rules.
+A subsample were coded blind between two judges, with 80% agreement between raters, supporting Gallichan and George’s (2018) suggestion that the AAP is a reliable measure of attachment state of mind in adults with ID.

 We did not find any differences in AAP classifications between our clinical and non-clinical samples.
-None of our sample of PWID was classified as secure, and there was an overrepresentation of unresolved classificationsand.
-Gallichan and George (2018) hypothesised that their findings were an artefact of using a purely clinical sample, following findings in the typically developing literature linking non-secure and unresolved attachment to clinical populations (Bakermans- Kranenburg and Van Ijzendorn, 2009).
-We tested this hypothesis by differentiating between clinical and non-clinical groups.
-The lack of differences found in attachment classifications between our groups could have several different explanations.
+None of our sample of PWID was classified as secure, and there was an overrepresentation of unresolved classifications, replicating Gallichan and George’s (2014, 2018) findings.
+We also failed to find differences between groups on measures of psychological health and interpersonal functioning.
+This result held whether we compared between the clinical and non-clinical groups, or between the ‘insecure-organised’ and ‘unresolved’ attachment classifications.

-Given that development of ‘goal- corrected partnerships’ in caregiving dyads emerge in line with language acquisition and theory of mind development (Fletcher and Gallichan, 2016); it is possible that developmental delays impact upon the successful creation and maintenance of such partnerships when a child has ID.
-Both Rutgers et al. (2004) accounted for their findings by suggesting that children with autism and lower cognitive ability experienced limitations in emotional understanding that affected the construction of internal working models.
+The lack of differences between the clinical and non-clinical groups could have several explanations.
+Given that development of ‘goal- corrected partnerships’ in caregiving dyads emerge in line with language acquisition and theory of mind development (Fletcher and Gallichan, 2016) it is possible that developmental delays impact upon the successful creation and maintenance of such partnerships when a child has ID.
+Both Rutgers et al. (2004) and Van Ijzendoorn et al. (2007) suggested a similar explanation for their findings..
 These influences may impact on the likelihood of developing secure attachment relationships for PWID, meaning that incidence of insecure attachment in adulthood, even in non-clinical groups, is higher than that seen in the typically developing population.
 This explanation would imply that earlier findings from Gallichan and George (2018) were not due to the use of a clinical sample, but due to the nature of the population itself; having ID may represent a general risk factor for developing insecure and even disorganised/unresolved attachment.
 Another possible explanation lies in the method for differentiating between groups.
-The clinical group was defined as those who had encountered mental health services following a referral for psychological intervention.
-The non-clinical group were members of advocacy groups who denied having had any current or previous involvement from mental health or psychological services.
-The intention was to differentiate between PWID who had experienced clinically significant levels of distress, and those who had not.
+The intention was to differentiate between PWID who had experienced clinically significant levels of distress (as evidenced by a referral for psychological intervention), and those who had not.
 It is possible that this was an arbitrary method of differentiation.
 The clinical group were significantly younger than the non-clinical group, suggesting that cohort effects may have influenced the chance of being placed in the clinical group.
 As recently as thirty years ago, PWID were thought not to experience psychological distress (Matson et al., 2012), and there remains a perception that cognitive abilities prevent PWID from being able to engage in psychotherapy (Westerhof, Beernink and Sools., 2016).
 Moreover, PWID tend not to self-refer (Hassiotis et al., 2014) and only tend to be referred to services when the system surrounding them believes that this would be of value.
 Narratives regarding established behaviours or ways of relating may impact on the likelihood of a person with ID being referred for psychological intervention.
 We hypothesise that these factors may have reduced the likelihood that older individuals were referred for psychological input, making group divisions more arbitrary and based on cohort effects and systemic attitudes to psychological health in PWID, rather than severity of psychological distress.
 Future studies could consider differentiating groups in terms of severity of symptoms of distress, rather than referred status.